byodinsbeardrpg/byodinsbeardrpg.github.io/srd.md

 ### Relics

 Items imbued with a magical spell or power.
-They do not cause Fatigue.
+They do not cause fatigue.
 Relics usually have a limited use, as well as a recharge condition.

-A few examples:

 **Eye of Oðinn**, *1 charge*.
 Crystalline orb with brilliant red flaw.
 Grants a glimpse into a chosen realm. **Recharge**: Bathe the Eye in the tears of a god.